xfingerling/Corn-Movies/README.md

 # Get Started

-* clone branch `dev` with `git clone https://github.com/xfingerling/goit-react-hw-04-movies.git` or fork it and then clone it from your forked repo
+* clone branch `dev` with `git clone https://github.com/xfingerling/corn-movie.git` or fork it and then clone it from your forked repo
-* `cd goit-react-hw-04-movies`
+* `cd corn-movie`
 * `npm install`
 * `npm start`